Micro Molding Innovation Since 1972

 First MTD process technician to become a certified Master Molder.

-Processor of the Year Award
+Processor of the Year Finalist

 Finalist for Plastics News’ Processor of the Year Award.
 First MTD molding technician obtained Plastics Technology & Engineering Certificate from the American Injection Molding Institute.